MSS-PAE: Saving Autoencoder-based Outlier Detection from Unexpected Reconstruction: Introduction

-In recent years, deep learning techniques have piqued the curiosity of experts in many fields including OD.
-Learning-based methods, such as autoencoder-based (AE-based) \cite{hawkins2002outlier, zhou2017anomaly, an2015variational, lai2020robust, guo2022unsupervised, angiulli2022mathrm} and generative-adversarial-network-based (GAN-based) \cite{schlegl2017unsupervised, akcay2018ganomaly, ibrahim2020vae, yang2022memory}, utilized the strong learning ability of the neural network to learn the inherent pattern of the inliers.
+Traditional OD methods usually countered problems when facing high data dimensionality and complex data manifolds, due to their weak feature extraction ability.
+Thus in recent years, deep learning techniques with strong learning abilities piqued the curiosity of experts in OD.
+Learning-based methods, such as autoencoder-based (AE-based) \cite{hawkins2002outlier, zhou2017anomaly, an2015variational, lai2020robust, guo2022unsupervised, angiulli2022mathrm} and generative-adversarial-network-based (GAN-based) \cite{schlegl2017unsupervised, akcay2018ganomaly, ibrahim2020vae, yang2022memory}, utilized the strong learning ability of the neural network to capture the inherent feature of the inliers.
 AE-based methods assumed that the inliers could be reconstructed better than the outliers.
-GAN-based methods learned to create outliers through the generator or distinguish between inliers and outliers through the discriminator.
-Generally, GAN-based methods are hard to train because of their adversarial property, thus AE-based methods are the most popular among all learning-based methods at present \cite{chalapathy2019deep}.
-However, conventional AE-based methods lacked considerations in two aspects, which limited their performance in outlier detection.
+GAN-based methods created outliers through the generator, or distinguished between inliers and outliers through the discriminator.
+At present, GAN-based methods are generally hard to train because of their adversarial property, thus AE-based methods are the most popular among all learning-based methods \cite{chalapathy2019deep}.